clp-research/slurk/docs/slurk_permission.rst

 Security and Permissions
 =========================================

-Security and permissions are important aspect to consider when giving access to bots and users.
+Security and permissions are important aspects to consider when giving access to bots and users.
 The permission should be set when creating tokens.
-For example, to give the user access to write text and command in the room for a specific task, you can set ``message_text`` and ``message_command`` parameter for the token creation:
+For example, to give the user access to write texts and commands in a room for a specific task, you can set ``message_text`` and ``message_command`` parameter during user token creation:

 .. code-block:: bash